Best daily deals

 Apple’s earbuds have dedicated nozzles that insert into the ear, making for a more stable fit and improved audio quality.

-Both microphones are perfectly fine for professional and personal phone calls, but neither sounds as good as an external boom mic or dedicated desktop microphone.
-Still, they each have their own wind-reduction technology.
-You can also choose which earbud microphone the headset defaults to, or you can just leave it on auto.
+Both microphones are fine for professional and personal phone calls, but neither sounds as good as an external boom mic or dedicated desktop microphone.
+Still, they each have wind-reduction technology.
+You can also choose which earbud microphone the headset defaults to or leave it on auto.

 Take a listen below and let us know what you think sounds best.